 As part of choosing a project, you will also choose a supervisor.
 Your supervisor gives technical advice and also assists you in planning the research.
 Students should expect approximately weekly meetings with their supervisor.
 Backup supervisors may be allocated to cover periods of absence of the supervisor, if necessary.

-At the beginning of April, you will submit an interim report about how your project has gone so far.
+In mid-March (or 19 January for RTDS+), you will submit an interim report about how your project has gone so far.
 This should be about 6 pages.
 This report will not form part of the mark; it is solely for feedback.
 The report should describe the research problem that you are considering, explain why it is important, what methods you expect to use, how you expect to evaluate your methods, what results you have been able to obtain so far, and what your plans are for the summer.
 You should write this in such a way that you can re-use the text in your final MSc project report.

 The MSc project is designed to be a first research project that prepares you for the more extended work that you will do in your PhD.
 The project is intended to be novel research — we hope that in some cases the MSc projects will lead to publishable results, although this is not required and will not always be possible, depending on the nature of the project.
 Your supervisor should help you identify a topic that has the potential to lead into a larger PhD project, should you decide to continue research in the area.